 (2007-2009, percentage points)

-Background information on the calculation of the effective exchange rates:
+Additional information on the calculation of effective exchange rates:

 For more detailed information on the evolution of the trade weights over time, see the Statistics section: Background on the daily nominal effective exchange rate of the euro.